FyraLabs-Graveyard/pungi/doc/gathering.rst

 There are different types of variants.
 The type affects how packages are gathered into the variant.

-The inputs for gathering are defined by the ``gather_source`` option.
-It provides a list of package names, comps groups names and a list of packages that should be filtered out.
+The inputs for gathering are defined by various gather sources.
+Packages from all sources are collected to create a big list of package names, comps groups names and a list of packages that should be filtered out.

 .. note::
    The inputs for both explicit package list and comps file are interpreted as